Thermalization of isolated quantum many-body system and the role of entanglement: Introduction

 \section{Introduction}

 A prerequisite for statistical mechanics is the maximization of entropy in a system at thermal equilibrium.
 In other words, when a system gets thermalized one can find out the values of corresponding physical observables and thermodynamic functions from its statistical description or representative ensemble.
-However, an isolated quantum many-body system initialized in a pure state remains pure during unitary evolution, and in this sense it has zero entropy.
+However, an isolated quantum many-body system initialized in a pure state remains pure during unitary evolution, and in this sense, it has zero entropy.
 Then, what is the mechanism through which such a quantum system, whose initial state is pure, gets thermalized and quantum statistical mechanics emerges from it?
-Thermalization of an isolated quantum system and emergence of statistical ensembles from its unitary time evolution has been a fascinating problem since the early days of quantum mechanics\cite{von,shankar,jm,sred,rigol}.
-In the classical scenario, the assumption of $\it{ergodicity}$ leads to statistical mechanics.
-However, the notion of ergodicity adopted for classical systems has failed in leading to similar conclusion in the quantum regime despite numerous attempts\cite{von,farquhar,fierz}.
-Most of the works have emphasized the need of coupling with an external heat bath\cite{ekstein}, which is being done traditionally, in order to obtain statistical mechanics.
-Later, it has been shown that a finite but very small perturbation may lead to such a temporal evolution of the system that time average of observables are in agreement with the microcanonical ensemble, commonly known as $\it{eigenstate~thermalization~hypothesis}$ (ETH)\cite{jm,sred}.
+Thermalization of an isolated quantum system and the emergence of statistical ensembles from its unitary time evolution has been a fascinating problem since the early days of quantum mechanics\cite{von, PhysRevLett.54.1879,PhysRevLett.108.110601,PhysRevLett.115.100402,tasaki2016typicality,Gogolin_2016,BORGONOVI20161,Mori_2018}.
+In the classical scenario, the assumption of \textit{ergodicity} leads to statistical mechanics\cite{ma1985statistical}.
+However, the notion of \textit{ergodicity} adopted for classical systems has failed in leading to a similar conclusion in the quantum regime despite numerous attempts\cite{von,farquhar1964ergodic,fierz}.
+Most of the works have emphasized the need for coupling with an external heat bath\cite{PhysRev.107.333}, which is being done traditionally, in order to obtain statistical mechanics.
+Later, it has been shown in the seminal works by Deutsch\cite{PhysRevA.43.2046} and Srednicki\cite{PhysRevE.50.888} that a finite but very small perturbation in the form of a random matrix may lead to such a temporal evolution of the system that the time averages of observables are in agreement with the microcanonical ensemble, commonly known as the \textit{eigenstate thermalization hypothesis} (ETH).
 The name itself signifies that thermalization happens at the level of individual eigenstates.